SummaryRead the full fact sheet

 - Always see your doctor if you are concerned about your medical condition, treatment, sexuality or sexual relationship.

-Open communication and understanding are the best remedies for relationship and sexual problems.
-Professional counselling or medical treatment can also help.
+Open communication and understanding are the best remedies for and sexual problems.
+Professional or medical treatment can also help.
 However, always see your doctor if you are concerned about your medical condition, treatment, sexuality or sexual relationship.

 The motor and autonomic nervous system and Parkinson’s disease